-The ability of visitors with mobility impairments (such as limited reach) to access goods on shelves and display racks should be considered.
+The ability of visitors with mobility impairment (such as limited reach) to access goods on shelves and display racks should be considered.
 A good practice is to distribute goods vertically instead of horizontally.

-Space between the aisles should abide to the provisions about circulation areas and be no less than 1000mm.
+Space between the aisles should abide to the provisions about circulation areas and be no less than 1,000mm.

-Other Services within Accommodation Sites, Continued
+Other Services within Accommodation Sites,

+Continued